 Director Clint Eastwood’s (Unforgiven) latest film, a stunning meditation on loss, follows three childhood friends divided by tragedy as kids and reunited by another today, discovering along the way that no one ever really recovers, that tendrils of grief and rage extend into our families and the community around us.
 Not a happy film, nor an easy one to watch, but the powerful, raw performances from its superb ensemble cast — including Sean Penn (I Am Sam), Tim Robbins (The Truth About Charlie), and Kevin Bacon (Trapped) as the trio of former buddies — lend the film an intimacy unlike any we’re likely to see in another film this year.

-When you purchase or rent almost anything from Amazon US, Amazon Canada, Amazon UK, and Apple TV, Books, and Music (globally), you help support my work at Flick Filosopher.
-Please use my links when you’re shopping.
+When you purchase or rent almost anything from Amazon US, Amazon Canada, Amazon UK, and Apple TV, Books, and Music (globally), I get a small affiliate fee that helps support my work.
+Please use my links if you can!
+(Affiliate fees do not increase your cost.)
 Thank you!

 MPAA: rated R for language and violence